Sheriff's Citizens on Patrol (SCOP)

 Primarily, volunteers in a SCOP patrol car identified as a volunteer effort but also indicating its tie to the Sheriff’s Office, patrol neighborhoods to be a law enforcement presence and to report suspicious activities.
 While on patrol, volunteers may conduct vacation checks, patrol identified problem areas, conduct traffic control at incidents, or other activity assignments directed by the Sheriff’s Dispatch.
 Volunteers may also, at their discretion, assist at other activities such as parades, primarily by providing traffic control.

 Patrols are in 4-hour shifts with two volunteers scheduled for each patrol.
 Volunteers are expected to participate in one patrol each week (and to attend a 1-hour meeting each month).

-The number of patrols scheduled and the frequency neighborhoods are visited, therefore, depends on the number of available volunteer - the more volunteers, the more patrols.
+The number of patrols scheduled and the frequency neighborhoods are visited depends on the number of available volunteers - the more volunteers, the more patrols.